 Publishing date: Nov 2019

-Beetles, butterflies, spiders, scorpions, woodlice, worms… But also bee flies, dragonflies, crane flies.
+Beetles, butterflies, spiders, scorpions, woodlice, worms… But also bee flies, dragonflies, and crane flies.
 Steve tells you all about them in this fascinating book on the often-overlooked part of nature.

 (Maria & Nikos Psilakis)